PoisotLab/ms_straight_lines/manuscript.md

 ![**The flexible link model fits better and makes a plausible range of predictions.** The number of links is plotted as a function of species richness obtained from the posterior distributions of A) the link-species scaling, B) the constant connectance, C) the power law and D) the flexible link models.
 In each panel, the colored line represent the median predicted link number and the grey areas cover the 78% and 97% percentile intervals.
 Empirical data from the `mangal.io` database are plotted in each panel (grey dots), as well as the minimal $S-1$ and maximal $S^2$ number of links (lower and upper black lines, respectively).  ](figures/models_links.png){#fig:PP_counterfactual}

-### Proportion of predictions in correct range increases with S
+### Flexible link model makes realistic predictions for small communities

 The constraints on food web structure are especially important for small communities.
 This is emphasized in +@fig:real_predict, which shows that only a fraction of the models prediction were within realistic ecological constraints.